 and Megan (Natasha Lyonne)

 Coming Soon (1999)

 Co-writer/director Colette Burson's debut film was this expurgated R-rated, mediocre sexual coming-of-age teen comedy (without nudity or explicit sexuality).
 The unrated DVD version was threatened with an NC-17 rating by the MPAA in a decision that was accused of being gender-biased.
 The romantic comedy was poorly distributed and disappeared fairly quickly.

-It was taglined: "It's All About Feeling Good," referring to female-centered sexual pleasure - a concept that usually makes the film industry nervous.
-Its tagline was: "You'll Want What She's Having."
+It was taglined: "It's All About Feeling Good," referring to female-centered sexual pleasure - a concept that has usually made the film industry nervous.
+Its tagline referenced When Harry Met Sally (1989)... - with:

-The film explored the lives of wealthy Manhattanite private high-school preppies at Halton School, including three high-school seniors:
+The film explored the lives of wealthy Manhattanite private high-school preppies at Halton School, including three high-school seniors, who sought sexual fulfillment: